 Metal Core PCB

-These are alternative to rigid PCB as the metal core dissipates heat easily and protect the expensive components and devices.
+These are alternative to rigid PCBs as the metal core dissipates heat easily and protect the expensive components and devices.

 There are two mounting technologies in the Printed circuit board assembly.

 Thru-holes technology is used for the component with leads and wires.
 Components leads are plugged into the holes of the PCB and are soldered on the other side of the board with traces.
 This technology is used for large components like capacitors and inductors.

 Small components like diodes and resistors are placed on the top of the board without any holes.
 Surface mount technology can place Surface Mount Device (SMD) on the PCB.